CP-Unibo/sunny-cp/README.md

 It essentially implements the SUNNY algorithm described in [1][2][3] and extends its sequential version [4] that attended the MiniZinc Challenge 2014 [6]. sunny-cp is built on top of state-of-the-art constraint solvers, including:
-Choco, Chuffed, CPX, G12/LazyFD, G12/FD, G12/Gurobi, G12/MIP, Gecode, HaifaCSP,
+Choco, Chuffed, HaifaCSP,
-JaCoP, iZplus, MinisatID, Mistral, Opturion, OR-Tools, Picat.
-These solvers are not included by default in sunny-cp, except for those already included in the MiniZinc bundle (i.e., Chuffed, G12/FD, G12/LazyFD, G12/MIP, and Gecode).
+JaCoP, MinisatID, OR-Tools, Picat.
+These solvers are not included by default in sunny-cp, except for those already included in the MiniZinc bundle (i.e., Chuffed and Gecode).
 However, sunny-cp provides utilities for adding new solvers to the portfolio and for customizing their settings.
 Moreover, sunny-cp enables to use more solvers via Docker (see below).